LED stage lighting: Advantages

 LED instruments can contain a number of different coloured LEDs, often red, green and blue, and different light output colours can be achieved by adjusting the intensity of each LED color group.
 LED instruments should have a long service life relative to other options, without the expense of colour gel or replacement lamps.

 LED instruments are increasingly used for live music events, most notably festivals where they are more visible than conventional lighting under daylight.
 LED instruments were prominently used for the Live Earth festival as they are regarded as more environmentally friendly as fixture for fixture they use far less power than other lighting.

 Another advantage of LED instruments is that they can be controlled directly using DMX and do not require additional dimmers; the intensity of the LEDs being adjusted by circuitry on board the fixture.
 Because of their low power consumption several units can be daisy chained to one power supply.

 Due to low heat output, LED instruments can be used in areas where the high amount of heat conventional stage fixtures put off would not be ideal.
 For this reason, LED instruments are used to light ice sculptures, especially when lighting the sculptures from within.

 Disadvantages

-LED instruments cannot be used to create a hard-edged beam, which is needed for gobos and other effects which require the use of an ellipsoidal reflector spotlight, though LED fixtures are now made that through the use of a small number of high-output diodes now allow the beam to be focused to a "hard edge", allowing full use of gobo/beam effects.
-Because color mixing is done using three or more colors of LEDs, mixed colors will have multiple edges to shadows where different colors are showing; however, several manufacturers have introduced instruments that group three or more LEDs behind a single lens to make the multiple shadow lines less noticeable.
+Because color mixing is done using three or more colors of LEDs, mixed colors will have multiple edges to shadows where different colors are showing; however, several manufacturers have introduced instruments that group three or more LEDs behind a single lens to make the multiple shadow lines less noticeable, as well as ellipsoidal fixtures with lenses that create an almost entirely homogeneous beam.